aparnnaH/travel_journal/README.md

 - Compares `visitedCountries` from the map store with the passport stamp catalog.
 - Shows matched countries, mapped countries without stamp matches, and passport stamps not yet unlocked by the map.
+- Compares friend country overlap and passes the selected friend to Travel Circle for more detail.
 - Links back to Map, Passport, and Journal for follow-up work.

 ### Friends / Travel Circle